hemanthkumargr/docs/appendix/Sagepay-Environment-Setup.md

 ## Prerequisites

-- Users must establish their own ...
+- Users must establish their own test accounts with SagePay

-### Download and install Broadleaf Sagepay Redirect Form
-Download the Thymeleaf based html [sagepayRedirectForm.zip](sourceFiles/sagepayRedirectForm.zip).
-Unzip, and place this file...

 ### Set up your Sagepay Account
-1. Register for a Sagepay developer account https://www.sagepay.com/user/register
+1. Register for a Sagepay developer account http://www.sagepay.com/developers/sign_up
 2. After registration you should receive information regarding your developer account.
 3. Note this information because it will be needed when you configure your environment properties